Thank you to the businesses and organizations that helped make the 54th Annual Celebrate Campbell a huge success.

-For most of its 54-year history, Celebrate Campbell has been a formal evening Fundraising Gala, held in March, attracts over 250 attendees to share in celebrating the community and acknowledging Campbell’s outstanding individuals and businesses.
+For most of its 54-year history, Celebrate Campbell has been a formal evening Fundraising Gala, held each March, attracts over 250 attendees to share in celebrating the community and acknowledging Campbell’s outstanding individuals and businesses.

 Celebrate Campbell honors the previous year’s Citizen-of-the-Year and Business-of-the-Year, as well as our Ambassador and Volunteer-of-the-Year.
 Many local service organization volunteers are also recognized at this very special event.
 The Campbell Mayor, City Council, civil servants, community leaders, local politicians and more are in attendance.